-Located right off the 199 Redwood Highway, just minutes from town we welcome you to choose from 100 acres of forested camping located right on the Illinois river with a short walk down to our own private riverside beach and refreshing swimming hole.
+Located right off the 199 Redwood Highway, we welcome you to choose from 100 acres of forested camping located right on the Illinois river with a short walk down to our own private riverside beach and refreshing swimming hole.
 This listing means that you provide your own tent, van or RV.
 You can also sleep right out under the stars if you wish!
-The camp is also just a short walk to the main house, private commercial kitchen, bathroom, shower and outdoor bath .
+The camp is also just a short walk to the shared commercial kitchen, bathroom, shower house & Sauna .
 We have sites located right on the river!

 Cedar Bloom has available power and cell phone service.
 Cell phone service works great if you have AT&T or Verizon.
 Internet is limited but is available.
 We have several giant meadows with thousands of trees surrounding.
 We are right on the Illinois River with a mile of river frontage and 3 incredible swim spots.
 It's a great place to come and recharge and renew.